The following settings will be in place at Women’s College from Monday 25 October 2021 until further notice.

 - Extra cleaning supplies are located on each floor for students to use

 - At present, in room cleaning will not be done by cleaning staff: you are responsible for keeping your room clean.

 - Normal rules apply with regard to balconies i.e. no noise after 11pm; parties are not permitted (see the College Handbook)

 - Gatherings of more than 10 people on balconies require submission of a SERF

 - Only Women’s College students are allowed on balconies (as no guests are permitted in College)

 - At present no visitors are allowed in College for any reason.

-- External contractors have been reduced to essential staff only, drawn from Local Government Areas residents are permitted to leave for essential work purposes.
+- External contractors have been reduced to essential staff only.
 Please be considerate, polite and friendly to them at all times.

 - No other external contractors, outside conferences or other external events are likely to be hosted at College in Semester 2.